AdobeDocs/adobe-io-events/src/pages/support/tracing.md

 To troubleshoot issues with your webhook-based event-registrations, Adobe offers Debug Tracing feature.
 Using Debug Tracing, you can inspect the activity between the Adobe service and your integration to see what data is being sent and how your integration is responding.
 Each trace comprises of the event delivery HTTP request (sent by I/O Events), and response by the consumer application.
 This information can be of critical importance to your debugging efforts.

 > Note that the maximum size of 'request-body' and 'response-body' in a trace is 2 KB.
 If any of these fields are larger than 2 KB, then they are trimmed at 2 KB boundary.
-Keep in mind that the actual event payload that was delivered to your webhook is not trimmed.
+The event payload that was delivered to your webhook is not trimmed.

 **To access Debug Tracing:**